-- The most common reason for children becoming looked after is as a result of abuse and neglect.
-Milford School ensures that staff have the necessary skills and understanding to keep looked after children safe.
-Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility. - The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Surrey County Council's virtual school head for children in care.
+- 20.1.
+The most common reason for children becoming looked after is as a result of abuse and neglect.
+Milford school ensures that staff have the necessary skills and understanding to keep looked after children safe.
+Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility. - 20.2.
+The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Surrey County Council's virtual school head for children in care. - 20.3.
 The designated teacher for looked after child works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the school and meet the needs in the child's personal education plan.

-19. Children Missing Education
+21. Children Missing Education

-- Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation. - The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities. - Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
+- 21.1.
+Attendance, absence and exclusions are closely monitored.
+A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation. - 21.2.
+The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities13 and Surrey County Council Safeguarding Children Missing Education Policy 201714. - 21.3.
+Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.

-20. Online Safety
+22. Online Safety

-- Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as facebook, twitter, instagram, snapchat and oovoo. - Unfortunately, some adults and other children use these technologies to harm children.
-The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-toface meetings.
-Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders - Milford School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7). - Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Mrs Jo Fulterer (DSL) and the Deputy DSL Mr Andrew Stear (Head Teacher and Mrs Kirsty Morris (School Business Manager)
+- 22.1.
+Our pupils increasingly use electronic equipment on a daily basis to access the internet, share and view content and images via social media sites such as facebook, twitter, instagram, snapchat and oovoo and for online gaming. - 22.2.
+Unfortunately, some adults and other children use these technologies to harm children.
+The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in extremist or sexual behaviour such as webcam photography or face-to-face meetings.
+Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders - 22.3.
+Milford School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7). - 22.4.
+Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+The school online safety co-ordinator is Mrs Jo Fulterer (DSL)

-21. Peer on Peer Abuse
+23. Peer on Peer Abuse